amhijazi/starter-academic/content/post/Resources/index.md

   placement: 1
   preview_only: false
 ---
-Welcome!
-In this blog post, I have collected some of the resources that I have found/think might be helpful to me as a graduate student in OR/MS/ISE field.
-These resources include, podcasts, tutorials, papers and articles, online courses and books.
-Thanks to those who shared these resources and those who created the content.
+In this blog post, I collected some of the resources that I have found/think might be helpful to me as a graduate student in OR/MS/ISE field.
+These resources include podcasts, tutorials, papers and articles, online courses and books.
+Thanks to those who created and shared these resources.
 I hope you can benefit from some of them.
-Feel free to share with you colleagues!
+Feel free to share with your colleagues!

 -    [PhDForum Online Study Room](https://www.thephdforum.com/study-room)
 -    [OpenAcademics Resources](https://www.oacommunity.org/resources)